Bryan De La Cruz Player Props: Marlins vs. Pirates

 Bryan De La Cruz At The Plate

-- De La Cruz is hitting .274 with 15 doubles, eight home runs and 21 walks.
+- De La Cruz is batting .275 with 15 doubles, eight home runs and 22 walks.

-- Among the qualifying hitters in MLB play, his batting average ranks 42nd, his on-base percentage ranks 97th, and he is 93rd in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 40th, his on-base percentage ranks 89th, and he is 93rd in the league in slugging.

-- De La Cruz enters this game on a four-game hitting streak.
-During his last games, he's hitting .286.
+- De La Cruz is batting .350 during his last outings and is on a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.